curlpipe/curlpipe/README.md

  - Vim Script
  - C

-Languages I plan to learn in the future:
+Technologies I plan to learn in the future:

  - Dart mainly because of flutter
  - Haskell because why not ;)